MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-open-a-store-on-the-remote-server-when-outlook-is-in-cached-exchange-mode.md

 ---
-title: "Open a store on the remote server when Outlook is in Cached Exchange mode"
+title: "Open a store on the remote server when Outlook is in Cached Exchange Mode"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer